parryc/thevoid/templates/leflan/language_lithuanian.md

 ### Reflexive Form

 Add _besi_ to the above form.
 For example: kalbėtis would be besikalbantis/besikalbanti.
+There is no additional _be-_ added to indicate "no longer".

 # Prepositions